Brainiq7/malaria/README.md

 malaria quiz
 ============

+Malaria Quiz project developed during hackathons organised in Ghana by PeaceCorps, Coders4Africa and other partners.
-Simple quiz about malaria using Durandal JS and Knockout JS.
+This app is developed using Durandal JS and Knockout JS.